biodash/biodash.github.io/content/codeclub-setup/index.md

 ### General info about using OSC

 The above instructions should be all you need to access RStudio using OSC, but there is lot more to OSC than that!
-For more information about using OSC, their website has excellent resources.
-If you work your way through the [getting started materials](https://www.osc.edu/resources/getting_started), you should be pretty far along!
+For more information about using OSC, their website has excellent resources -- if you work your way through the [Getting Started materials](https://www.osc.edu/resources/getting_started), you should be pretty far along!
-In particular, it's worth looking through the topics in the [HOWTOs](https://www.osc.edu/resources/getting_started/howto).
+In particular, once you're up and running with the basics, it's worth looking through the topics in the [HOWTOs](https://www.osc.edu/resources/getting_started/howto).

 Our very own Mike Sovic also has a [YouTube playlist "Getting Started With High Performance